schadenfred/proscrypt-koans/README.md

 ## koan 1.7: Docker

 Developers work with other developers, and thus their code must run on other machines.
 One way to make this easier is to standardize the operating system and environment our application runs in using a set of tools called Docker.
-Please install Docker now.
 When you can type:

 `$ docker --version`